Art Brut (band): Early years

 "In the UK at the time, it was very fashionable to be an 'art school band'.
 I (mistakenly) thought that by naming our band Art Brut, that we would not be lumped in with those other bands, that we would stand apart.
 Our name meant that we didn't go to art school, that embodied the very definition of outsider art.
 We were punks.

 — Eddie Argos, "I Formed a Band".

-Argos had formed The Art Goblins and moved to London in 2001 looking to form a new band.
+Argos had formed The Art Goblins and moved to London in 2001, looking to form a new band.
 He met guitarist Chris Chinchilla at an afterparty hosted by London indie rock band Ciccone in 2002.
-Argos also invited Ian Catskilkin, whom he knew from the Bournemouth music scene, to join on guitars.
+Argos also invited Ian Catskilkin, whom he knew from the Bournemouth music scene, to join on guitar.
 They were joined by Freddy Feedback, Chinchilla's flatmate, on bass guitar and Mikey Breyer on drums; and rehearsed at Scar studios in Camden.
 The name 'Art Brut' was inspired by Argos's visit to the Musée d'Art Naïf – Max Fourny.

 The band played their first gig in May 2003, at the Verge in Kentish Town.
 After gigging for several months, they recorded demos of "Formed a Band" and "Modern Art" with Keith Top of the Pops at Supernova Studios.
 The band became associated with the New Cross scene, and this version of a "Formed a Band" was released on new New Cross-based record label Angular's compilation The New Cross: An Angular Sampler, in November 2003.

 Rough Trade, a long-running indie music label, offered Art Brut a deal to release "Formed a Band" as a one-off single.
 It was released in March 2004, backed with "Bad Weekend".
 It peaked at number 52 on the UK Singles Chart.
 The band co-headlined a UK tour promoting the single with the Fades.